What is Vanguard?

 For those with small and medium portfolios, Vanguard’s simple, percentage-based fees are a fraction of those charged by even its closest major rivals.

-It's also one of the cheapest platforms for large portfolios but lags behind some fixed-fee brokers (see below).
+It's also one of the cheapest platforms for large portfolios, thanks to no fees being charged on amounts over £250,000, but lags behind some fixed-fee brokers (see below).

 Who is Vanguard expensive for?

-As Vanguard only offers its own exchange traded funds, investors looking to buy company shares will have to look elsewhere.
+As Vanguard only offers its own funds, investors looking to buy other funds, investment trusts or company shares will have to look elsewhere.